smeghen/clubplanner/README.md

 experience and any bugs that they found.
 Within this group of people the site was viewed on the following devices – Desktop, Laptop, iPad mini, iPad, iPhone 6, iPhone 8, Samsung Galaxy S6 and Huawei P30.

+* Some feedback that I received was in relation to the Datepicker and the fact that you could book events in the past.
+This capability could cause potential issues if Users incorrectly enter dates, to prevent this from happening I put a minDate: new Date() into the Datepicker JS function, which sets the minimum date available to select as today.
+In this way past dates are not available for selection.

 #### Validators